- Diabetes Home

 Are you looking for assistance in preventing diabetes?
 A CDC-recognized lifestyle change program could very well be the answer.
 Diabetes Prevention Programs map shows sites in Alabama ready to help you lower your risk for type 2 diabetes and improve your health.

-Also, visit Alabama Chronic Disease Resource Directory for a list of places near you that offer Lifestyle Change Programs.
+Also, visit the Alabama Chronic Disease Resource Directory for a list of places near you that offer Lifestyle Change Programs.

 Healthcare Providers